Is the Coronavirus Treatable?

-Fighting the COVID-19 pandemic, is a top priority in medical research and pharmaceutical development.
-Hundreds of organizations are working on innovations to reduce the impact of the disease and prevent further infection.
+Fighting the COVID-19 pandemic is a top priority in medical research and pharmaceutical development.
+Hundreds of organizations are working on innovations to reduce the impact of SARS-CoV-2 — the coronavirus that causes COVID-19 — and prevent further infection.

 The Race to Develop Vaccines for COVID-19

-While work on the vaccines continues, pharmaceutical companies and laboratories around the world are working to develop medicines for COVID-19.
-Clinical trials are planned or underway to test drugs, including investigational compounds, which are already approved by the Food and Drug Administration (FDA) for other illnesses to see if one or more can have an impact on COVID-19.
+Pharmaceutical companies and laboratories worldwide are working to develop medicines for COVID-19.
+Many clinical trials are underway to test drugs, including investigational compounds and medications already approved by the FDA for other illnesses to see if one or more can have an impact on COVID-19.

-Antiviral treatments are available to treat several diseases, such as influenza.
-Antiviral drugs don’t kill a virus but instead limit the production of new viruses in host cells.
-For most people, the best these treatments can do is shorten the duration of the illness and lessen complications.
-Since the coronavirus that causes COVID-19 is new, there is limited evidence regarding specific antivirals that may work against it.
-Doctors and scientists are looking at both existing and experimental antivirals to find effective treatments for the new disease.
+Effective anti-viral treatments can shorten the duration of the illness and lessen complications in some people.
+Since the coronavirus that causes COVID-19 is new, there is limited evidence regarding specific anti-virals that may work against it.
+Doctors and scientists are looking at experimental anti-virals to find effective treatments for the new disease.

-One antiviral drug called remdesivir was initially developed for activity against the Ebola virus.
-Researchers are testing remdesivir to see how it might help patients with COVID-19, and results of some of these studies are available.
+One anti-viral drug, remdesivir, was initially developed for the Ebola virus.
+Researchers are testing remdesivir to see how it might help patients with COVID-19, and the results of some of these studies are available.

-One study conducted in China did not show any benefit in treating patients with COVID-19.
-However, the National Institutes of Health reported that in one U.S. clinical trial (ACTT-1), remdesivir helped patients with COVID-19 recover faster when compared with patients who did not receive the drug.
+A study conducted in China did not show any benefit in treating patients with COVID-19.
+However, the National Institutes of Health reported that in a U.S. clinical trial (ACTT-1), remdesivir helped patients with COVID-19 recover faster when compared with patients who did not receive the drug.

-Tocilizumab and sarilumab are drugs used to treat autoimmune illnesses such as rheumatoid arthritis.
-The trial exploring sarilumab has not shown benefit.
-In patients with severe COVID-19, these and similar drugs that combat inflammation are under study to see if the use of such medications may improve the intense immune reaction (also known as cytokine storm) experienced by some to the virus in later phases of illness.
+Other studies are investigating a potential role for tocilizumab in managing SARS-CoV-2 infections.
+This monoclonal antibody drug is FDA approved to treat autoimmune illnesses such as rheumatoid arthritis.
+In patients with severe COVID-19, these and similar drugs that combat inflammation are under study to see if the use of such medications may improve the intense immune reaction (also known as cytokine storm) to the virus that some patients experience in later phases of illness.

-Dexamethasone, which has been used to treat inflammation and swelling, may be processed differently in Black people.
-Johns Hopkins researchers note that this difference, along with other considerations, means more research on this drug will be helpful to more solidly confirm its role as a safe, effective treatment for COVID-19.
+Dexamethasone may be processed differently in Black people than in other people.
+Johns Hopkins researchers note that this difference, along with other considerations, means more research on the drug will be helpful to more solidly confirm its role as a safe, effective treatment for COVID-19.

-These compounds have been used for decades to prevent malaria and to treat some autoimmune disorders such as lupus.
-On June 15, 2020, the Food and Drug Administration (FDA) revoked its authorization to use hydroxychloroquine to treat COVID-19, based on a large, scientific study that showed no benefit to patients who were treated with this drug.
-The FDA reports that use of hydroxychloroquine is associated with serious heart rhythm problems and other safety issues.
-Other studies worldwide have halted their clinical trials with these drugs for COVID-19.
+Hydroxychloroquine has been used for decades to prevent malaria and to treat some autoimmune disorders such as lupus.
+On June 15, 2020, the FDA revoked its authorization to use hydroxychloroquine to treat COVID-19, based on a large, scientific study that showed no benefit to patients treated with the drug.
+The FDA reports that the use of hydroxychloroquine is associated with serious heart rhythm problems and other safety issues.
+Other studies worldwide have halted their clinical trials on use of these drugs for COVID-19.

 Coronavirus (COVID-19) Self-Checker